Grants and awards

 Find out which unsung heroes and special people in our community were recognised at the 2017 Australia Day Awards.

-Learn which 2016-17 projects were approved under the Lord Mayor's Community Sustainability and Environmental Grants Program.
+Learn which 2016-17 projects were approved under the Building Stronger Communities Grants Program.

 The Lord Mayor's Suburban Initiative Fund supports community projects.
-Applications are currently open.
+Applications have now closed.